 Castile soap used to be difficult to get, but it is now available in virtually every health food store and even some ordinary grocery stores!
 It’s no surprise that this organically derived soap is here to stay!
 It may be used for anything from head-to-toe body care to everyday household cleaning, laundry, and pet care.
 And in today’s post, I’ll look at how to utilize Castile soap!

-But, before we get there, I’d want to explain what Castile soap is, where it originates from, and why it’s such a popular product!
+But, before I get there, I’d want to explain what Castile soap is, where it originates from, and why it’s such a popular product!

 This post may contain affiliate links.
 Full disclosure here.

 What Is Castile Soap?

 All soaps contain lipids, however, Castile soap is distinguished by the fact that it is manufactured from vegetable oils rather than animal fats.
 This type of soap originated in Spain’s Castile area (them the name, which I frequently see misspelled as “Castille!”) and was produced from pure, local olive oil.
 Although olive oil is the most common foundation for this soap, it may also be prepared with coconut, hemp, avocado, almond, walnut, and a variety of other vegetable oils.

 This soap is generally concentrated, totally biodegradable, and softly yet efficiently cleaned.
 It may be utilized in an infinite number of ways, and today I’ll shave a few of your faves with you!

 Liquid castile soap, like other genuine soaps, is created by the chemical interaction of lipids and a very powerful alkali known as ae.
 This reaction is known as saponification, and when it is complete, the fat and lye are completely converted into a new substance known as soap.

 Making liquid soap is made a million times easier if you have:

 - Slow cooker: (6 quarts or larger, please).
 Check the thrift shop first if you don’t already have a crock-pot.
 This crock pot is an older model that I have.
 It’s all right.
 To be honest, I believe they are all about the same.